dpapukchiev/strava-club-events-overview/README.md

 # Strava Club Rides Scraper

-This application polls Strava for rides in Berlin from clubs you are a member of and provides a formatted output of events for the next 7 days.
+This application polls Strava for rides from clubs you are a member of, filters them by city, and provides a formatted output of events for the next 7 days.
 The application uses parallel processing for improved performance.

 ## Features